1929 Barcelona International Exposition: Origin

 The principal difficulty of the project was the amount of land required.
 The exposition would need at least 110 hectares, and the Barcelona City Council had only 26 by 1914.
 Thus, using an 1879 law, they resorted to land-expropriation.
 In 1917, development work began at Montjuïc, with assistant engineer Marià Rubio i Bellver.
 Landscaping was done by Jean-Claude Nicolas Forestier, who was assisted by Maria Rubio i Tudurí Nicolau.
 Their design was distinctly Mediterranean, with classical influences, combining the gardens with the construction of pergolas and terraces.
 Likewise, a funicular was built to allow access to the top of the mountain, as well as an aerial tram, which connected the mountain with the Port of Barcelona.
 However, the aerial tram did not open until 1931, after the fair was closed.

 Construction, while somewhat delayed, was completed in 1923, but the introduction that year of the dictatorship of Primo de Rivera delayed the actual exposition, which finally occurred in 1929, coinciding with the Ibero-American Exhibition in Seville.
 Also, the delay made obsolete the goal of promoting electrical industry, so that in 1925 the event was renamed the International Exhibition in Barcelona.
 The change of objective led to the reorganization of the exhibition, so that it was devoted to three aspects: industry, the sports, and art.
 In this new period, the organization fell into the hands of Pere Domènech i Roura, the Marquis de Foronda, and Director of Works.

 Further development of the event allowed for a great stylistic diversity in the buildings of various architects, some loyal to the Noucentisme prevailing at the time, others reflecting recurring historicist and eclectic trends that persisted since the late 19th century, with particular influence from the Spanish Baroque, in particular the architecture of Santiago de Compostela, in Galicia.
 Despite this diversity, most buildings—at least the official ones—had a common theme of monumentality and grandiosity.
 In contrast, buildings in the International Section, home to pavilions representing other countries and institutions, had a more contemporary aspect, parallel to the current state of the art of the period.
 This particularly included Art Deco and rationalism.

 The exposition was opened by King Alfonso XIII on 19 May 1929.
-Led by Mayor Darius Rumeu y Freixa, baron de Viver, and Manuel de Álvarez-Cuevas y Olivella, President of the Organizing Committee.
+Led by Mayor Darius Rumeu y Freixa, baron de Viver, and Manuel de Álvarez-Cuevas y Olivella, member of the Organizing Committee.
 It was attended by some 200,000 people in the general public and by many Catalan political, economic, and cultural figures, including the Prime Minister (and dictator) Miguel Primo de Rivera.

 In terms of cost, the exhibition lost money, with a deficit of 180 million pesetas.
 Its success was relative; during the event the stock market crashed in New York, on 29 October 1929, which reduced the number of participants in the event.
 At the social level, it was great success as it allowed for a large influx of people and achievements for the city of Barcelona, especially in the fields of architecture and urbanism.